writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 ### Step 1: Generate an Access Token

+Before interacting with the RocketDocument API, you must authenticate your calls by obtaining an Access Token.
+This token will authorize all subsequent API requests.

 > **Note:** Use `api-sandbox.rocketlawyer.com` for testing.
 For production, switch to `api.rocketlawyer.com`.

 Authenticate each call to the **RocketDocument API** by obtaining an Access Token.
 Call the [Authentication API](/docs/partner-auth-service-product-sandbox/1/routes/accesstoken/post) as follows: